jeeberhardt/unrolr/README.md

 ```bash
 python optimize.py -d dihedral_angles.h5 --rc-range 0.1 1.0 0.01 --opt-rc -i 100
 ```

+**Command line options**
+* -d/--h5: HDF5 file with dihedral angles
+* --rc-range: Neighborhood Rc range values to test
+* --rc: Optimal neighborhood Rc value if you want to find the optimal number of cycles
+* --opt-cycle: Add it if you want to find the optimal number of cycles
+* --opt-rc: Add it if you want to find the optimal neighborhood value
+* --run: Number of SPE runs
+* -n/--ndim: Number of dimension
+* -t/--dihedral: Dihedral type you want to used
+* --start: Use frames from this position
+* --stop: Use frames until this position
+* -i/--interval: Interval
+* -o/--output: directory output

 3 .
 Find the optimal number of cycles (not necessary)
 ```bash